EnesKilicaslan/Cheat-Sheet/redux.md

 - Instead of extending switch case for each type of action, creating multiple reducers might be more feasible
 - To combine multiple reducers into a single reducer "redux" package offers `combineReducers` function
 - Middleware allows us to extend redux with custom functionality, such as logging, performing async tasks.
 It applys to the point between dispatching an action and the moment it reaches the reducer.
 There is `applyMiddleware` function that takes the function for the specific task.
-- `redux-thunk` middleware enables action creator funtion to return an function instead of an action.
+- `redux-thunk` middleware enables action creator funtion to return another function instead of an action.

 ## React-Redux